Meiji Shrine

 Hours and Admission

-Accessing Meiji Shrine
+Accessing Meiji shrine

 Getting to Meiji Jingu from Shinjuku Station is quite easy.
 There are several different methods including buses, trains or walking.